dapplets/dapplets-near-example/README.md

 }
 ```

-Now save changes and reload the Twitter page.
-On button click you will see the overlay with the selected tweet data.
+Now save the changes and reload the Twitter page.
+When you click on the button you will see the overlay with the selected tweet data.

 ![image](https://user-images.githubusercontent.com/43613968/138663433-e93af4ab-d96d-4e72-bb56-952737281dbe.png)